GoPlausible/algorand-remote-mcp/README.md

 ## Usage

 ### Authentication Flow for users
-1. User authenticates through Google OAuth
+1. User authenticates through their preferred OAuth provider (Google, GitHub, Twitter, LinkedIn)
 2. Server creates or retrieves wallet credentials from HashiCorp Vault
 3. User can now access tools and resources through the MCP interface
+4. When finished, user can logout using the `logout` tool, which clears authentication cookies
+5. If needed, tokens can be revoked with the upstream provider using the `revoke_token` tool

 ### Transaction Flow for Agents